-DePaul University College of Law and the Lawyers' Committee for Cultural Heritage Preservation are pleased to announce that registration for the 2017 National Cultural Heritage Law Moot Court Competition is open.
+It is with sincere and deep regret that DePaul University College of Law and the Lawyers' Committee for Cultural Heritage Preservation announce the cancellation of the National Cultural Heritage Law Moot Court Competition due to changed circumstances.

-The Competition allows students to compete through oral and written advocacy in the nuanced landscape of cultural heritage law.
-Past competition topics include: the Foreign Sovereign Immunities Act and the act of state doctrine; First and Fifth Amendment challenges to the Visual Artists Rights Act of 1990; statutory interpretation questions regarding the Convention on Cultural Property Implementation Act; the Native American Graves Protection and Repatriation Act and the Takings Clause of the Fifth Amendment; the constitutionality of the Theft of Major Artwork Act, passed under the Commerce Clause; the Immunity from Seizure Act and the equitable defense of laches; and the mens rea requirement and extraterritorial application of the Archaeological Resources Protection Act.
+Topics covered by the Competition in past years include: the Bald and Golden Eagle Protection Act (2017); the Foreign Sovereign Immunities Act and the act of state doctrine (2016); constitutional challenges to the Visual Artists Rights Act of 1990 (2015); statutory interpretation questions regarding the Convention on Cultural Property Implementation Act (2014); the Native American Graves Protection and Repatriation Act and the Takings Clause of the Fifth Amendment (2013); the constitutionality of the Theft of Major Artwork Act, which was passed under the Commerce Clause (2012); the Immunity from Seizure Act and the equitable defense of laches (2011); and the mens rea requirement and extraterritorial application of the Archaeological Resources Protection Act (2010).

 The Competition attracts teams from across the nation, including teams from law schools with top-ranked moot court advocacy programs, as well as those with art law programs.
 DePaul students participate in writing the bench brief, organizing the competition, volunteering as Bailiffs and Assistant Bailiffs and competing as ghost team members.